garrandall/popular-music-data/tracks/fly-on-the-wall-miley-cyrus.md

 Don't You
 Don't You
 Don't You
-Don't you wish you were a...
+Don't you wish you were a
 Hey!